paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/ior_results.md

 (misc_5_6_1)=
 ## Failure rate estimator

-The basic failure rate estimation is a one-sided upper bound interval estimation, see Chapter 6 {numref}`methodologies` for details.
+The basic failure rate estimation is a one-sided upper bound interval estimation, see {numref}`methods` for details.

 (misc_5_6_2)=